A Room With A View: Dining As Italians Do

 It is as the violinist is to the orchestra.

-One sings a delicate tune on its own while the other is cloaked in a true sense of occasion and requires a skilled conductor to bring it to a crescendo.
+One sings a delicate tune on its own.
+While the other, cloaked in occasion, requires a skilled conductor to bring it to crescendo.

-Its dining hall is at once grand and yet understated.
+Its dining hall is at once grand and understated.